ElectronicCats/michi/README.md

   The Michi uses high resistance switching to detect when it has made a connection even with materials that are not very conductive (such as leaves, pasta or people).
 This technique attracts, Michi can also act as a keyboard or mouse.
 There are 10 inputs on the front of the board, which can be linked via alligator wires or any other method you can think of.
 There are another 5 inputs on the back, 3 for keyboard keys and 2 for mouse movement, which can be accessed with jumpers.

-  When you touch the apple, you make a connection, and Michi sends the computer a keyboard message.
+  For example, when you connect and touch an apple, you make a connection, and Michi sends the computer a keyboard message.
 The computer sees Michi as an ordinary keyboard (or mouse).
 Therefore, it works with all programs, operating systems and web pages, since all programs and web pages receive information from the keyboard and mouse.

 ## What materials work with Michi?